blue-sky-r/mpv/scripts/README.md

 Shows OSD stream title defined in the playlist on stream change.
 However, the `media-title` property gets updated more frequently then the stream changes.
-Therefore it is important to filter out unwanted updates which is implemented by configurable validation pattern `valid`
+Therefore it is important to filter out unwanted updates which is implemented by configurable validation pattern `valid

 Configurable options:
 * format ...
 OSD text format (default "%N. %t")
-* valid  ... validate title from playlist, ignore invalid title changes (default "%w+,,0$")
+* valid  ... validate the title from playlist, ignore invalid title changes (empty for valid all, default "%w+,,0$")

 Files:
 * [show-stream-title.lua](osd-clock.lua) - Lua script